 Note: 1.
-The value within parentheses area standard error of estimates;
+The value within parentheses are standard error of estimates;

 2. * and ** indicates significance at 5 per cent and 1 per cent levels, respectively; and

 3. The value of multiple R more than the value of correlation coefficient indicating the absence of multicollinearity.